 Let's look at how Shopify makes money through various merchant options.

-Shopify Payments: Payment processing fees and currency conversion fees from Shopify Payments, Shopify's payment gateway, are the primary sources of revenue for Shopify in merchant solutions.
+- Shopify Payments: Payment processing fees and currency conversion fees from Shopify Payments, Shopify's payment gateway, are the primary sources of revenue for Shopify in merchant solutions.
 Shopify charges merchants 2.4 percent -2.9 percent of the GMV of the transaction, depending on the membership plan.

-Advertising: They come up when merchants click on the apps featured by Shopify App Store partners.
+- Advertising: They come up when merchants click on the apps featured by Shopify App Store partners.

-Shopify Capital: Merchants can use Shopify Capital to get loans and cash advances to help their businesses expand.
-The highest amount a store owner can borrow is $2 million.
-The cash advance must be repaid within 12 months.
 The loan is subject to a fixed borrowing cost charged by Shopify Capital.
 The fixed borrowing cost is the fee the user or merchant pays to secure a loan.
 The merchant pays Shopify Capital a portion of daily sales revenue to repay the loan until the entire remit is received.

-Shopify Shipping enables merchants to manage their shipments through Shopify's various shipping partners.
+- Shopify Shipping enables merchants to manage their shipments through Shopify's various shipping partners.

-Shopify POS: Shopify's sales channel allows merchants to sell their products and receive payments in person in a physical or retail setting using a mobile device.
+- Shopify POS: Shopify's sales channel allows merchants to sell their products and receive payments in person in a physical or retail setting using a mobile device.

-Shopify Email: Merchants may use this email marketing tool to manage their marketing campaigns.
+- Shopify Email: Merchants may use this email marketing tool to manage their marketing campaigns.
 Shopify provides the service for free up to a point before charging merchants.

 Competitors of Shopify

-BigCommerce: Founded in 2009 in Sydney, Australia, BigCommerce provides Software to businesses to help them better manage their online and mobile storefronts, monitor and handle payment concerns, and more.
+- BigCommerce: Founded in 2009 in Sydney, Australia, BigCommerce provides Software to businesses to help them better manage their online and mobile storefronts, monitor and handle payment concerns, and more.

-eComchain: It is a cloud-based company that operates on the B2B2C paradigm, which means it offers SaaS with an interactive dashboard to help businesses better manage their eCommerce transactions.
+- eComchain: It is a cloud-based company that operates on the B2B2C paradigm, which means it offers SaaS with an interactive dashboard to help businesses better manage their eCommerce transactions.

-commercetools is a cloud-based platform that works with APIs to assist businesses in managing their eCommerce sales.
+- Commercetools is a cloud-based platform that works with APIs to assist businesses in managing their eCommerce sales.
 It was founded in Munich, Germany.
 It operates globally, with offices in Europe, South Asia, and Australia.

 SWOT Analysis of Shopify

-Complete swot analysis of Shopify is provided below:
+A complete swot analysis of Shopify is provided below:

 Shopify's Advantages